OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-28.md

 and for each of the seven lambs, one-tenth.

 ## Numbers 28:22
-Include one male goat as a sin offering to make atonement for you.
+Present one male goat as a sin offering to provide atonement for you.

 ## Numbers 28:23
 Present these offerings in addition to the regular morning burnt offering.